Can I apply to a GC doctoral program and a GC master’s program?

 - The application fee is only waived for United States Armed Services Veterans and McNair Scholars.

 - To apply for these fee waivers, please select the “pay by mail/check” option when you submit your application.
-Then you need to notify the Office of Admissions via email that your application is complete, and that you would like to use your CUNY waiver as payment (do not actually send a check).
+Then you need to notify the Office of Admissions via email that your application is complete, and that you are requesting a fee waiver (do not actually send a check).
 Please specify in the email if you are a veteran (attach documentation to the email) or a McNair Scholar (attach documentation).

 If my transcripts are issued in a language other than English what should I do?